-The power to the hot side pump and cold side pump for each heat pump is supplied from the water heater (heat pump enclosure).
+The power to the primary pump for each heat pump is supplied from the water heater.
 Connect the active, neutral and earth wire to the pump terminals as shown in the diagram inside the pump cover and to the terminals located within the heat pump electrical enclosure.